 Co-op Marketing Programs: Do They Still Work?

 Dating as far back as the early 1980s, marketing co-op programs and marketing development funds (MDFs) have played a large role in the marketing industry.
-It made logical sense in previous decades for businesses to set aside a portion of their budget for co-op marketing.
-But is it just as wise as it recently was to invest in this kind of marketing technique?
+It made logical sense in previous decades for design/builds, dealers, and manufacturers to set aside a portion of their budget and resources for co-op marketing.
+But is it still wise to invest in this kind of marketing technique?
 Are co-op marketing and MDFs still an investment, or are they become solely an expense?

 Still in the 1980's?